 "This company participates in a program that supplies seedlings to replace trees used in its furniture."

 "This Portland-based company offers its furniture designs in five different wood options, so you can match your style exactly."

 The direct-to-consumer business model has become increasingly popular in recent years, with brands like Warby Parker and Brooklinen becoming household names.
 And Maiden Home is using the same strategy to sell its American-made furniture.
 This brand sells its high-quality furniture online, skipping traditional retail stores, to minimize retail markup and keep costs affordable for buyers.

 Maiden Home was founded in 2015, and the brand sells sofas, sectionals, chairs, bed, ottomans, and more.
-Each piece of their furniture is handcrafted in North Carolina by skilled craftsmen with decades of experience, and they use high-quality materials to create products that will last.
-Maiden Home offers a mix of classic, modern, and mid-century designs, and because of its direct-to-consumer model, its products often cost thousands less than you might otherwise pay for American-made goods.
+Each piece of furniture is handcrafted in North Carolina by skilled craftsmen with decades of experience, and they use high-quality materials to create products that will last.
+Maiden Home offers a mix of classic, modern, and midcentury designs.
+And because of its direct-to-consumer model, its products often cost thousands less than you might otherwise pay for American-made goods.

 Stickley is one of the best-known makers of high-end wooden furniture, and it’s safe to say that after 120 years, the brand has successfully stood the test of time.
 Stickley specializes in premium hardwood furniture and fine upholstery, and the brand even played a key role in the development of American craftsman decor style.

-Today, Stickley has manufacturing facilities in New York and North Carolina, where more than 90 percent of their pieces are made.
+Today, Stickley has manufacturing facilities in New York and North Carolina, where more than 90 percent of its pieces are made.
 It offers a wide range of furniture, including living room, dining room, bedroom, and office collections, much of which is in arts & crafts or traditional styles.
 However, the brand also offers a smaller collection of modern hardwood furniture, as well as leather and upholstered sofas and chairs.

 Because of this brand’s long legacy and unbeatable craftsmanship, Stickley furniture is typically quite expensive.
 Think of it as an investment, though—Stickley pieces often appreciate in value over the years, and many styles become collectable items.